SpencerButt/AWC/LDR-710S.md

 #### Thesis
 - Three is a growing danger that U.S. national security strategy will focus too much on convectional aspects of great and regional power competition and neglect the importance of 'short-of-armed' conflict (grey zone)
 - Today's world does not allow a single strategic focus
+- As the U.S. revitalizes its conventional and nuclear deterrence capabilities it does not have the luxury of ignoring sub-state challenges.
+U.S. strategy that incorporates this fact could manage the chaos of the strategic environment at a reasonable cost
 #### Threats to the U.S.
 - The U.S. faces three distinct but interrelated security challenges
 	1. Renewed competition with great powers (China & Russia)